 Each day will vary as the patients that come in will require different treatments and procedures.
 So, the workday should fly by as you’ll never have exactly the same day twice.

-That being said you will find that you carry out the following tasks:
+That being said you will find that you carry out the following tasks as a dental nurse: